rajprateek25/docker-gettingstarted/README.md

 ### Windows Subsystem for Linux (WSL)
 Apart from Microsoft Store, we may also use wsl commands in powershell or command prompt to manage Linux distributions:

+Lists all the available Linux Distributions for download/install.
 ```
 wsl --list --online
 ```
-Lists all the available Linux Distributions for download/install.

 ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic2.JPG)

+Specify the choice of Linux Distribution to install as a subsystem.
 ```
 wsl --install --distribution <Distribution Name>
 ```

-Specify the choice of Linux Distribution to install as a subsystem
+Lists currently running subsystems on your system.
 ```
 wsl --list
 ```
-Lists currently running subsystems on your system

 ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic4.JPG)

 Click here to learn more about [Basic WSL Commands](https://docs.microsoft.com/en-us/windows/wsl/basic-commands)